core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 Leafs of type decimal64 MUST be encoded using either CBOR unsigned integer (major type 0) or CBOR signed integer (major type 1), depending on the actual value.
-The position of the decimal point is defined by the fraction-digits YANG statement and not available in the CBOR encoding.
+The position of the decimal point is defined by the fraction-digits YANG statement and is not available in the CBOR encoding.

 Definition example {{RFC7317}}: